Cambro320/Cambro320.github.io/README.md

-# JoryIanSmith.github.io
+# Personal Portfolio Page

-Personal Landing Page
+This is my portfolio page and displays my background, web development skills, and examples of my work.